Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 There are two key exceptions to the excluded dividends adjustment:

-First, dividends received from short-term portfolio shareholdings where the MNE group holds less than 10% of the interest or has owned such an interest for less than one year.
+1) Dividends received from short-term portfolio shareholdings where the MNE group holds less than 10% of the interest or has owned such an interest for less than one year.

-The second exception is related to dividends received from an investment entity for which a taxable distribution method election has been made.
+2) Dividends received from an investment entity for which a taxable distribution method election has been made.

 Equity adjustments and included revaluation method gains and losses